Farama-Foundation/Minigrid/README.md

 - Python 3.5+
 - OpenAI Gym
 - NumPy
-- PyQT 5 for graphics
+- Matplotlib (optional, only needed for display)

 Please use this bibtex if you want to cite this repository in your publications: